🎉 83% of Our Clients Hit Their Q3 Goals - It All Starts With a Marketing Plan 🎉

 B2B landing pages - notion uses numbers

-Notion uses numbers.
+Notion uses precise numbers.

-Are you convinced?
-B2B doesn’t have to be boring or stale.
+B2B doesn't have to be boring or stale.
 There are more and more B2B companies breaking the norm.

-No matter your business’ industry, size, or background, follow the best practices (opens in a new tab) and you’ll see conversion rates higher than you’ve ever seen before.
+No matter your business' industry, size, or background, follow the best practices and you'll see conversion rates higher than you've ever seen before.
 Take these examples to your higher ups and let them know that the game has changed.
-Challenge the mundane.

 If you're not already inspired by these B2B marketing examples, check out the top performing landing pages we've created for our clients or get tips from the Conversion Rate Optimization (CRO) experts on how to get more conversions on your landing pages.